3 things in the Netherlands that you will either love or hate

 Rain, rain and… of course, rain.
 Unpredictable and constantly shifting from crazy wind to rain to snow and some sun here and there if we’re lucky.
 That’s the Netherlands for you.
 Even the Dutchies complain about it all the time as well!

-In Romania, the temperature can drop to -24 degrees Celsius in cold winters, but I never felt so frozen as during my first visit to the Dutch kingdom. 🥶
+In Romania, the temperature can drop to -24 degrees Celsius in cold winters, but I never felt as frozen as during my first visit to the Dutch kingdom. 🥶

 READ MORE | How to survive the Dutch winter: weather, clothing, and more

-I’m used to the rain, we have it in our country, and it’s almost always present in the UK (another favourite place of mine).
+I’m used to the rain; we have it in our country, and it’s almost always present in the UK.
 But that wind in the Netherlands is something that enters your soul and doesn’t leave till you’re safe and sound inside. 💨

-The weather is less than ideal in the Netherlands with constant wind and rain!
-Image: Freepik
+The weather in the Netherlands is less than ideal, with constant wind and rain.
+Image: Depositphotos

 Oh, but when you manage to catch a beautiful, sunny day, everything changes.

-Life is better, coffee is sweeter, cyclists are your new best friends, and the sights are absolutely breathtaking: canals, charming houses, world-famous museums, lively art galleries, and colourful markets. 🖼
+Life is better, coffee is sweeter, cyclists are your new best friends, and the sights are breathtaking: canals, charming houses, world-famous museums, lively art galleries, and colourful markets.

 3. Dutch people’s directness